During the project period following articles in professional journals were published focused on crayfish in the Czech republic:

 Management proposals for the localities with autochthonous crayfish population.

 During the project a large amount of data was assembled and assessed, including the data on pharmaceuticals and pesticides content in water, the data on presence of the substances in sediments and data on presence and accumulation of organic substances and metals in crayfish bodies.
 For relevant monitoring sites/localities the charts from the following overview are also available under the “data” tab together with further data and context information.

 |Pharmaceuticals in water|

 |Pharmaceuticals and pesticides in water|

 |Metals in biota|

 |Organic substances and pharmaceuticals in biota|

-Graphs of selected indicators - sediments
+Graphs of selected indicators - pharmaceuticals in water (2015)

 Besides above mentioned results a large amount of data was measured, processed and assessed on the total of 110 localities.
 On that localities infrmation was obtained on observed species and number of crayfish and fish, presence of pollutants in water, sediment and crayfish tissues, information on composition of macrozoobenthos, on hydromorfology etc. Results of the assessement were published in an interactive map with related data (tabular, photos, charts) and could be found together with other contextual information under the “data” tab.